The OpenGTS Project Follow us on

 Here are some of the questions that need to be answered to best fit the GPS tracking/telematic hardware to the applicaton:

 • Is the device for personal tracking, vehicle-installed tracking, or for rarely-moved-asset (RMA) tracking?
 Personal tracking devices are self-contained, while devices used for vehicle tracking usually require specialized installation.
+For personal tracking, a cell phone tracking application may be adequate, however battery-life requirements should be considered, as well as the fact that cell-phone tracking applications can usually be stopped by the operator.

-• Is notification of digital inputs required? (such as door open/closed events, etc.)
+• Is notification of digital inputs required? (such as door open/closed events, etc).

-• Is notification of analog inputs required? (such as temperature, fuel level sensors, etc.)
+• Is notification of analog inputs required? (such as temperature, fuel level sensors, etc).

 • Does the application require the ability to query the location of the device, or send commands to the device?

-• Does the application require the ability to set digital 'outputs' on the device? (ie. unlock doors, disable starter, etc.)
+• Does the application require the ability to set digital 'outputs' on the device? (ie. unlock doors, disable starter, etc).

-• Does the device need to store unsent events (due to loss of coverage) until connection to the server can again be obtained? (often called "store-and-forward")
+• Does the device need to store unsent events (due to loss of coverage) until connection to the server can again be obtained? (often called "store-and-forward").

 • What are the data transport requirements for the device? (ie. TCP, UDP, SMS, Satellite, WiFi, Bluetooth, etc.)